quorumcontrol/tupelo-docs/tutorials/notebook.md

 ### Displaying our Notes

-Since we can save and sign notes to our chain tree, let's add a way to print out all the notes we've recorded so far.
+Since we can save signed notes to our chain tree, let's add a way to print out all the notes we've recorded so far.
 We'll write a `showNotes()` function that fetches the saved notes using existing functions and print each one to the console.
-Just like our function to save notes, we will also make sure that the user has already created a wallet and saved some notes up front.

 In many ways showing notes is a more straight version of adding notes since the first step to adding notes was retrieving existing ones.